 2D structures (surface particles)

 Particles deposited on or suspended from a surface or interface.
-The interference function defines how scattering from multiple particles combines.
+The structure defines how scattering from multiple particles combines.

 For dilute distributions, particles scatter independently.
-For ordered or partially ordered systems, interference functions describe the spatial correlations.
+For ordered or partially ordered systems, the structure also describes spatial correlations.

 Positioning: deposit vs suspend